unknownue/gli-rs/README.md

 Although not all the api has been translated to Rust and fully tested, it does work for the most part.

+This crate is still in early stage, and failed to build on Windows and Linux.

 ## Usage

 Add this to `Cargo.toml`: